Is a School Administrator Career for You?

 But that same coverage fails to note the comparatively high earnings for those advancing into school leadership positions.
 If you’re considering an education administration career, the salary and benefits can certainly make it well worth your while.

-According to the U.S. Bureau of Labor Statistics (BLS) 2019 Occupational Employment Statistics, the average national annual salary for elementary, middle and high school principals is $97,440.
+According to the U.S. Bureau of Labor Statistics (BLS) 2021 Occupational Employment Statistics, here are some salaries for comparable administration careers:

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors, such as work environment.